BunnySakura/EspNanoTool-mpy/README.md

 ## Appendix 3 Cross compiling

 This addresses the case where a memory error occurs on import.
-There are better savings with frozen bytecode, but cross compiling the main program module saves the compiler from having to compile a large module on the target hardware.
+There are better savings with frozen bytecode, but cross compiling the start program module saves the compiler from having to compile a large module on the target hardware.
 The cross compiler is documented [here](https://github.com/micropython/micropython/blob/master/mpy-cross/README.md).